-We are a slowly-changing group of about a hundred people who, since 2007, have been pooling our money to play the multistate Powerball and Mega Millions lotteries.
+We are a group of about a hundred people who, since 2007, have been pooling our money to play the multistate Powerball and Mega Millions lotteries.
 Nobody profits from the pool except the participants—every dollar contributed is used to buy a lottery ticket, and every dollar won is either plowed back into the pool, used to pay our expenses, or distributed among the participants.
 See below for an overview of how it all works.

-How It Works
+How the Pool Works

 Louis "Skip" Sander